saybuser/HD-MILP-Plan/README.md

 ii) handles goal (state) constraints.

+iii) can make use of known transition functions.
+See example transition files under translation folder for more details.
+HD-MILP-Plan will be prompted to encode known transition functions only when a strict subset of states are predicted by the DNNs.

 ## Dependencies

 i) Data collection (input to training DNN): Data is collected using the RDDL-based domain simulator [5].